hyperledger/toc/governing-documents/project-lifecycle.md

 will be automatically archived.

-If anyone wants to resume work on an *Archived* project they may submit a proposal to the TOC for consideration.
+If anyone wants to resume work on an *Archived* project they may submit a proposal to the TAC for consideration.

 If an *Archived* project is re-activated, it re-enters the *Incubation* state independent of its prior history.